StWijn/MySeriesDB/README.md

 ### Setting up

-Open MySQL Workbench in a local instance.
-Make sure you already have a user with all privileges.
-If not, run the create-user.sql script in /src/com/stwijn/myseriesdb.
-Next, run the script create-myseries-db.sql.
+1. Open MySQL Workbench in a local instance (root/localhost 3306).
+2. If you already have a user with all privileges, see below.
+If not, run the create-user.sql script located in /src/com/stwijn/myseriesdb and after that run the create-myseries-db-sql script also located in /src/com/stwijn/myseriesdb.

-Import project into Eclipse, right click the project and click "run on server".
+3. Import project into Eclipse, right click the project and click "run on server".
 Select "Tomcat v9.0 Server" and leave the defaults, click on "finish".
 You can now go to http://localhost:8080/myseries-db/ in your internet browser or your IDE, and keep track of your favorite series!

+**By default, access to database is configured for username "admin" and password "admin" (without quotes)**.
+If you want to change this, go to file config.xml and see line# 38 and 39, you can change the username and password here.
+To verify a succesfull setup, run (run on server) TestDB.java.